 The following chart is intended as an illustrative guide only to the possible risk level of different types of assets.
+Note that JM Finn does not invest in all these asset classes.

 Note: the actual risk of asset classes can vary.
 Some of the securities in this chart are deemed unsuitable for investment by JM Finn due to their complex nature.
 Assets that JM Finn invests in under in any circumstances are displayed in bold.
 For further detail on asset classes, please refer to JM Finn's Terms and Conditions.